brevdev/brev-cli/README.md

 ## Contributing

-We welcome PRS!
+We welcome PRs!
 Checkout [Contributing.md](docs/CONTRIBUTING.md) for more.